Interested in joining the lab?

 First year IBS students who would like to do a rotation in the lab should contact me directly in person or by email.
 The lab is open to rotation students during the Spring 2021 semester.

 There are often opportunities for volunteering or doing research for credit in the lab.
 Please email me and tell me why you are interested in doing research and how much time you have to devote to research activities.
 You can learn about completing a Minor in Microbiology here.
-NOTE: The College of Medicine is currently not allowing undergrads in the lab during the Covid-19 pandemic.
-This policy could very well change at some point during the academic year, but will likely be allowed only for students who enrolled in BIO199, ABT395, or BIO395.
+NOTE: Due to the Covid-19 pandemic, the College of Medicine is currently only allowing undergrads in the lab who enrolled in BIO199, ABT395, or BIO395/397.

 High School students